-Hairstyling Program designed for students who enjoy meeting and talking with people and working creatively with their hands.
+Hairstyling Program is designed for students who enjoy meeting and talking with people and working creatively with their hands.
 Hairstyling is an art often associated with the world of fashion.
-A successful career in Hairstyling requires a creative flair, an artistic imagination, good dexterity, finger а pleasant personality, strong customer service skills, and the ability to stand for extended periods of time.
-The Hairstyling Program is a 1400-hour accredited program which meets apprenticeship training standards.
-Students must attain a 70% accumulated average in both the theory and practical components.
-Once all the portions of the course are completed, the student may challenge the government exam.
+A successful career in Hairstyling requires a creative flair, an artistic imagination, good pleasant finger dexterity, personality, customer strong service skills, and the ability to time.